Blog

 Read More

 **Disclaimer: I am a doctor, but I am not your doctor.
 My blog is intended to share information about the recommendations and thought process that guide my OBGYN practice.
 It is not medical advice and because I am not caring for you I cannot give you any specific recommendations on what to do with your pregnancy.
-Hopefully this information helps guide a conversation with your pregnancy provider about your specific situation so you can make a decision together.
-If you have a diagnosis or pregnancy/ladyparts question you would like to read more about, send Dr. A a message or leave a comment below and subscribe to receive new posts!
+Hopefully this information helps guide a conversation with your clincian about your specific situation so you can make a decision together.
+If you have a diagnosis or pregnancy/ladyparts question you would like to read more about, send a message or leave a comment below and subscribe to receive new posts!

 CONTACT ME